ajoseph03/Math-for-Data-Science/Data Images Intro Load Slides/shape.md

 In this example, it iterates through the `image_list`, converts each image to a NumPy array, and prints the shape of each image to the console.

 ---

-Feel free to customize this README to include additional information or context relevant to your project or codebase.